jhasun/jhasun.github.io/essays/pixel-perfect.md

   </button>
 </div>
 ```
 In the snippet above, almost every class assignment utilized Bootstrap's built-in carousel classes, which made life a whole lot simpler.
-Tnstead of trying to create my own classes to cycle through the content, I simply just pulled from the Bootstrap stylesheet.
+Instead of trying to create my own classes to cycle through the content, I simply just pulled from the Bootstrap stylesheet.

 ## Frameworks Walked So We Could Run

+As I mentioned before, frameworks provide structure and foundation for programmers, and the example that I gave using Bootstrap 5 is only one type out of the sea of frameworks out there.
+In fact, the snippet of code is exactly that, just a snippet out of an entire website.
+The entire code is much longer, and Bootstrap has its footprints all over it.
+Without the foundation, it still would have been possible to fully implement the website, but I would not want to splash around trying to develop a beautiful and interactive website for all of you out there.

+A section of my recreation of the T1 website is shown below: